truecharts/website/src/content/docs/platforms/SCALE/migrations/cobia-dragonfish.md

 :::caution[Execute all steps at once]

-Its imperative to execute **ALL** steps in this guide in one sitting.
+It's imperative to execute **ALL** steps in this guide in one sitting.
+If you reboot or take any time away from this task, we cannot guarantee your data and apps stay working.
-If you reboot or take any kind of time-off, we cannot guarantee your data and apps stay working
+Please only continue when you have time available to complete the migration.

-It's also important to note that migration to Dragonfish **requires** reinstallation of all Apps.
-For which a automated solution is available in the guide as well.
+It's also important to note that the migration to DragonFish **requires** reinstallation of all Apps.
+For which an automated solution is available in the guide as well.
-Please read this migration guide carefully, *before* upgrading to dragonfish.
+Please read this migration guide carefully *before* upgrading to DragonFish.
 :::

 ## Important Changes